Frank Lino

-Frank "Curly" Lino (born October 30, 1938) is a Sicilian-American former caporegime in the Bonanno crime family who later became an informant.
+Frank "Curly" Lino (October 30, 1938 – August 2, 2023) was an American former caporegime in the Bonanno crime family who later became an informant.

 Biography

 Early life

 Lino was born in a house on West Eight Street in Gravesend, Brooklyn, New York City.
 The marriage of his mobster father Robert A. Lino, Sr. and his mother was arranged by Genovese crime family patriarch and founder Vito Genovese during the 1930s.
 Frank attended Brooklyn's Lafayette High School but dropped out in tenth grade.
 His father died in 1989, according to what Michael DiLeonardo said during testimony against John A. Gotti.
 Almost every male member of his family was involved in La Cosa Nostra.

 After dropping out of high school in the 1950s he joined a violent street gang called the "Avenue U Boys".
 As a member of the "Avenue U Boys" Lino was involved in robberies.
 Lino first became associated with the La Cosa Nostra at the age of seventeen, and operated the local floating card games controlled by a Genovese crime family made soldier.
 He was a close business associate of Rosario Gangi.

 His cousin Edward Lino and brother Robert A. Lino, Jr. are both capos in the Gambino crime family.
 He is the father of successful New York City Wall Street stockbroker Michael, and father of Joseph, who became a made member of the Bonanno family.
 He is cousin-in-law to Grace Ann Scala-Lino, the sister of Gambino crime family capo Salvatore Scala and father of Colombo crime family mob associate Robert X. Grace Ann Lino was a customer of drug dealer Michael (Mikey Bear) Aiello.
 Frank was enraged over Aiello selling drugs to her and arranged for his murder, which he was supposed to witness, but the murder attempt was botched.

 He is the father of two sons, one Joseph Lino born c.
 1961 who became a made member of the Bonanno family and Michael Lino.
 He is a son-in-law to Genovese crime family mob associates Francis Consalvo and Carmine Consalvo and distant uncle to Louis Consalvo.
 He is a first cousin of Bonanno family capo Robert Lino, Sr. and a paternal uncle of Bonanno crime family capo Robert A. Lino, Jr. He is the godfather to Michael Lino and Frank Coppa, Jr., the sons of former Bonanno family capo and childhood friend Frank Coppa.
 He is a cousin-in-law to Gambino crime family capo Salvatore Scala.
 He is a close friend of the New York Mets pitcher John Franco and an avid baseball fan.